piotrb/tronxy_x5sa_voron/README.md

 ** I'm considering sourcing that from Ali .. it'll take a while .. but I could also grab all the extra extrusion bits for the full conversion ..
 *** I do have a bit of spare extrusion .. at 345mm ..
 25mm short may be too much to hope for to be able to assemble the back beam .. so I may need that to be able to assemble the AB drive regardless ..

+* eventually, you'd need to add the AfterBurner / StealthBurner BOM as desired

 ## Phases

 1. The first phase will be just assembling the frame and seeing what I need to make designs for